 It still has a built-in heart-rate sensor, which provides continuous information in real time for your workouts.
 This makes it perfect for zone training, allowing wearers to maintain intensity or crank it up in order to reach goals.
 As the information is displayed directly on the touchscreen display, it's easy to make quick adjustments.

 Fitbit's SmartTrack tech is on board to automatically recognise activities like yoga or weight training offering baseline information.
 The new cardio fitness level testing will also give you a better insight into your fitness level.
-Unfortunately it misses out on the FitStar integration included in the Fitbit Blaze, but overall it's significantly better suited for throwing into your gym bag.
+Unfortunately it misses out on the FitStar integration included in the Fitbit Blaze, but overall it's significantly better suited for throwing into your gym bag than its predecessor

 Wareable verdict: Fitbit Charge 2 review